Implementing LRU Cache like Building a Lego

 and put

-methods for the LRU algorithm.
+methods of the LRU algorithm.
 Since we need to maintain both a doubly linked list cache

 and a hash table map

-, it's easy to miss some operations.
-For example, when deleting a key
+, it's easy to miss some operations, such as deleting a key

 in cache